CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/ii-rest-and-relationships/7-rest-controllers-2.md

 ---

+NOTE: Feature FEA-1-B should probably already work as it was already implemented in our starter project.

 ## FEA-1-B: Use Javascript/jQuery to allow a user to *view* posts in the `PostIndex.js` view.

-NOTE: this feature should probably already work as it was already implemented in our starter project.

 ## FEA-2-B: Use Javascript/jQuery to allow a user to *create* posts in the `PostIndex.js` view.